 They say the eyes are the window to the soul.
-However, as we age, their function begins to decline, especially past the big 60.
+However, as we age, their function begins to decline, especially in people past 60.
 While some changes are normal and don’t offer any cause for alarm, others are more serious and can be corrected with treatment.

-Eye changes affect your quality of life as you age.
+Eye problems affect your quality of life.
 Some of these conditions include:

 Some vision changes are just a normal part of aging.
 These can include things such as: